FelipeGigante/AnalyzeSentiment/README.md

 # AnalyzeSentiment
-A.I capable of analyzing tweets and evaluating them according to the sentiment present in the sentences
+A.I capable of analyzing google reviews and evaluating them according to the sentiment present in the sentences